ryssbowh/pingu-core-module/README.md

 the setThemeMiddleware sets the current theme.
 If the url starts with /admin the theme will be the admin theme defined in config.

 ### Base model
-The base model **which all models must extend** provides with methods for url segments and route slugs, as well as a friendly name methods that are used often.
+The base model **which all models must extend** provides with methods for route slugs, as well as a friendly name methods that are used often.

 ### functions
 The start.php provides with a couple of useful functions.